A Stochastic Temporal Model of Polyphonic MIDI Performance with Ornaments: Analysis and model parameters

 \subsection{Tempo model and onset time prediction}

 The tempo estimation and the onset time prediction, which is encoded in Eq.~(\ref{eq:OnsetTimePrediction}), are related.
 The independent parameters of the tempo model are $\sigma_v$, $\sigma_t^{(1)}$, $\sigma_t^{(2)}$, and $\xi_1$ (Sec.~\ref{sec:TempoModel}).
-The estimated tempo by the switching Kalman filter is independent of a scale factor of the variances, and we fix them by the value of $\sigma_t^{(1)}$, which is set as 0.014 s by matching the variance to that of the IOI distribution of chordal notes with the assumption that these have the common source of noise.
+The estimated tempo by the switching Kalman filter is independent of a scale factor of the variances, and we fix the absolute values of the variances by the value of $\sigma_t^{(1)}$, which is set as 0.014 s by matching the variance to that of the IOI distribution of chordal notes with the assumption that these have the common source of noise.

 The other parameters can be determined by minimizing the prediction error of onset time.
-To do this efficiently, we first determine $\sigma_v$ in the simple model with $\xi_1=1$ with the data of expressive piano performances \cite{Hashida2008}, in which rhythmic mistakes and unexpected pauses are rare.
+To do this efficiently, we first determine $\sigma_v$ in the simple model with $\xi_1=1$ with the data of expressive piano performances \cite{Hashida2008}, in which rhythmic errors and unexpected pauses are rare.
 Next we optimize $\sigma_t^{(2)}$ and $\xi_1$ with the performance data described in Sec.~\ref{sec:PerformanceData}.
 The obtained values are $\sigma_t^{(2)}=0.16$ s, $\sigma_v=0.03$, and $\xi_1=0.95$.
 Note that the optimal values can depend on music piece and performance's tendencies (e.g.,~whether it is concert-ready or during practice), and therefore, there is room for further adaptation.

 Using the result in Sec.~\ref{sec:IOIDistribution}, expected timing of short appoggiaturas and arpeggios can be used for the deviation term in Eq.~(\ref{eq:OnsetTimePrediction}).
 The form of the noise term in the equation can be obtained from the distribution of predicted error of next onset notes (Fig.~\ref{fig:OnsetPredictionError}).
 The Cauchy distribution was chosen as a well-fitted one (${\rm Width}=0.0264$ s, ${\rm Median}<0.001$ s).
 Assuming a mixed source of error as in Eq.~(\ref{eq:TempoModelIOIOutput}), the Cauchy-like distribution may arise from averaging over all note values and tempos, even if each term is a Gaussian noise.
 We see some excess on the positive side ($70$ ms $\lesssim\delta\lesssim 200$ ms), indicating an unidentified source of delayed timing.
 Possible causes are agogic and caesura, and short delays due to difficulty of preparing performance actions.